eduardoffcruz/scope-acquire/README.md

 ```

 This connects to the first VISA instrument found and acquires **1000 traces**.
 The `--batch` parameter controls how many traces are written per flush by the writer thread.
+Omit `--outfile` to run acquisition without storing traces.

 ### 5. Diagnostic Mode